A Nonparametric Likelihood Approach for Inference in Instrumental Variable Models: The Binomial Likelihood (BL) Approach

-\begin{remark}Note that the one-point log-likelihood functions \eqref{eq:likelihoodI} blow up for the extreme order statistics.
-To avoid technicalities arising from this, we define the BL function \eqref{eq:likelihood} over the central order statistics, that is, for $b \in I_\kappa$.
-Throughout the paper, $\kappa$ will be any small fixed constant, and the asymptotics will be in the regime where the sample size $n$ grows to infinity, keeping $\kappa$ fixed.
-This estimates the CDFs of the compliance classes accurately on the bulk of the support of $H$, the distribution function of the outcome variable (see Theorem \ref{TH:BLII} for details).
-Hereafter, we omit dependence on $\kappa$ in the BL functions, for notational brevity. \end{remark}
+\begin{remark} The knot-specific BL function at knot $t_j = Y_{(j)}$ for some $j$ becomes zero when any of $\theta_{zd}(Y_{(j)})$ is either 0 or 1.
+This occasionally occurs at the extreme order statistics.
+To avoid technicalities in the proofs arising from this, we define the likelihood function \eqref{eq:bl_def} over the central order statistics, that is, for $j \in I_\kappa=[\ceil{n \kappa}, \ceil{n(1-\kappa)}]$ for a small fixed constant $\kappa$.
+Throughout the proofs in the supplementary materials, the asymptotics will be in the regime where the sample size $n$ grows to infinity, keeping $\kappa$ fixed.
+We omit dependence on $\kappa$ in the BL for notational brevity.
+Also, in practice, to avoid computational issues, we can let the knot-specific BL values be 1 when probabilities vanish on the boundary. \end{remark}

-Given the binomial likelihood function \eqref{eq:likelihood}, we obtain the estimates of $(\bm \theta, \bm \phi, \phi_1)$ by maximizing it over their corresponding parameters spaces: